netdata/netdata/packaging/installer/README.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Install Netdata
+# Netdata Agent Installation

-This document will guide you through installing the open-source Netdata monitoring Agent on Linux, Docker, Kubernetes, and many others, often with one command.

 Netdata is very flexible and can be used to monitor all kinds of infrastructure.
-Read more about possible [Deployment strategies](https://github.com/netdata/netdata/blob/master/docs/category-overview-pages/deployment-strategies.md) to understand what better suites your needs.
+Read more about possible [Deployment guides](https://github.com/netdata/netdata/blob/master/docs/deployment-guides/README.md) to understand what better suites your needs.

-## Get started
+## Install through Netdata Cloud

 Netdata is a free and open-source (FOSS) monitoring agent that collects thousands of hardware and software metrics from any physical or virtual system (we call them _nodes_).
 These metrics are organized in an easy-to-use and -navigate interface.

-Together with [Netdata Cloud](https://github.com/netdata/netdata/blob/master/docs/quickstart/infrastructure.md), you can monitor your entire infrastructure in real time and troubleshoot problems that threaten the health of your nodes.

 Netdata runs permanently on all your physical/virtual servers, containers, cloud deployments, and edge/IoT devices.
 It runs on Linux distributions (Ubuntu, Debian, CentOS, and more), container/microservice platforms (Kubernetes clusters, Docker), and many other operating systems (FreeBSD, macOS), with no `sudo` required.

 To install Netdata in minutes on your platform: